 *** NOTE: Bring your instrument to a gig at your own risk. ***

-*** The Deaf Bunnys Band will in no way watch, protect, etc. your instrument at a gig. ***
+*** The Deaf Bunnys Band will in no way watch, protect, or guarantee that your instrument won't go walkabout at a gig. ***

-It sounds pretty darn good through the rig!
+It sounds pretty darn good through the DBB rig!

 It's serviceable but not not fancy.
 Doesn't have weighted-keys or other frills.